UoW-CPC/rabbda-earthquakes-application/README.md

  beeline -u jdbc:hive2://"your hive metastore server":10000 -n hive -f export-to-hdfs.sql
  ```

- #### 5. Output data: Downloading the data from HDFS and Post-processing the data with Python.
+ #### 5. Output data: Download data from HDFS and post-process them with Python.

  Now we need to create the Seismograph
  ```